mnhollandplum/calorie-counter-fe/README.md

 ## Introduction
  This project is an Javascript frontend consuming a Express backend

-See it deployed here: https://enigmatic-beach-47018.herokuapp.com/ <br>
+See it deployed here: https://mnhollandplum.github.io/calorie-counter-fe/ <br>
-Checkout the frontend here: https://github.com/mnhollandplum/calorie-tracker-fe
+Checkout the backend here: https://github.com/tmaria17/calorie-counter-be
 ## How to Use

 1. Clone this starter kit repository and rename the repository to anything you'd like in one command: